MF Doom: Family

+Views

 Dumile's worldview was informed by Islam and the Afrocentrism espoused by African-American Muslims.
 His parents raised him and his brother as Muslims in the Five-Percent Nation, a religious black nationalist movement influenced by Islam.
-Dumile's father taught him about pan-African history, including historical figures such as Marcus Garvey and Elijah Muhammad—lessons that he then strove to impart upon his peers.
+Dumile's father taught him about pan-African history, including historical figures such as Marcus Garvey and Elijah Muhammad, which he strove to impart on his peers.

 By the early 1990s, Dumile and the other members of KMD identified as a member of the Ansaar Allah Community, later known as the Nuwaubian Nation.
 In their music, the members of KMD professed a religious message based on tenets of Nuwaubianism, which Dumile distinguished from Five-Percent beliefs in an early interview.
 In the music video for "Peachfuzz", Dumile and the other members of KMD wear kufi caps.
 By 2000, though he was no longer as strictly observant, Dumile still participated in Nuwaubian events such as the Savior's Day celebration at the Tama-Re compound in Georgia and held a positive opinion of the community.

-Dumile was married to Jasmine Dumile for an unknown period until his death in October 2020.
-According to various sources, they had either two or three children, one of whom was a son called Malachi.
-Malachi died at the age of 14 from unspecified causes in late 2017.
+Citizenship

-Dumile was refused re-entry to the United States in late 2010 after completing a European tour.
-Although he had lived in the country for most of his life, he never became a naturalized citizen.
-He had previously avoided leaving the United States—it had only been his second international tour—but had acquired a British passport prior to the tour.
-He had believed he would be able to secure reentry based on his long-term residency and family connections.
-The denial of reentry forced Dumile apart from his wife and children, and for nearly two years he saw them only via video calls or during their brief visits to the United Kingdom.
-He was reunited with his family when they moved to London in 2012.
-That year, Dumile said he was "done with the United States".
+Although Dumile lived in the United States for most of his life, he never gained citizenship and remained solely a British citizen.
+He acquired a British passport prior to his 2010 European tour, and was refused re-entry to the United States after completing the tour later that year.
+It was only his second international tour, and he had previously avoided leaving the United States; he had believed he would be able to secure re-entry based on his long-term residency and family connections.
+The denial of re-entry forced him apart from his wife and children, and for nearly two years,he saw them only via video calls or during their brief visits to the United Kingdom.
+His family moved to London in 2012, after which he declared himself "done with the United States".
+He spent years living in Yorkshire, and was living in Leeds at the time of his death.

 Death

-On December 31, 2020, Dumile's wife announced on social media that he had died on October 31.
-His representative confirmed the death.
-The cause of death was not announced.